codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 {:start="3"}
-1. Keep the browser session open, and login via Corporate SSO in an incognito tab.
+1. Keep the current browser session open, and login via Corporate SSO in an incognito tab (or another browser).